-Immigrants and refugees leave their homes for unfamiliar destinations in search of better lives for themselves and their families.
-Despite challenges, most immigrants and refugees lead healthy lives and contribute greatly to American society.
-However, many have experienced significant trauma as well as profound loss and emotional distress as they adjust to life in the United States.
-The prevalence of mental health conditions, especially posttraumatic stress disorder and depression is high, particularly among refugees, a subgroup of immigrants who have been displaced forcibly and have often experienced severe trauma.
-Emotional wellbeing is critical to overall health.
-Our program aids in the social and emotional adjustment of immigrants and refugees in need.
-We provide mental health services with culturally informed approaches, educate healthcare providers about caring for immigrants and refugees, and increase professional and public awareness of the needs of immigrants and refugees.
+Immigrants and refugees, seeking safety, leave their homes for unfamiliar destinations in search of better lives for themselves and their families.
+Despite considerable challenges, most immigrants and refugees in the United States lead healthy lives and contribute meaningfully to American society.
+Even so, adjustment to living in a new host country may be significantly affected by histories of grievous loss and violent traumatic exposures, which commonly precipitate profound emotional distress.
+Indeed, the prevalence of mental health conditions, especially posttraumatic stress disorder and depression, is high, particularly among refugees, a subgroup of immigrants routinely subjected to extreme traumatic experiences before, during, and after forced displacement.
+Promoting health in such a context means paying proper attention to these histories since emotional wellbeing is critical to overall health.
+Accordingly, our program aids in the social and emotional adjustment of immigrants and refugees in need.
+We provide mental health services with culturally-informed approaches, educate healthcare providers about caring for immigrants and refugees, and increase professional and public awareness of immigrant and refugee community needs.

 Transition can be difficult, as immigrants and refugees adjust to new schools, work environments, and American culture, often with an added burden of lacking adequate resources to meet their most basic needs.
 Additionally, many of our clients continue to suffer from trauma that they experienced in their home countries or during migration.
 We provide mental health services with culturally sensitive approaches to aid the stability, social, and emotional adjustment of immigrants and refugees.
-Our therapists aim to help those in distress to recover a sense of individual well-being, and to improve relationships among family members.
+Our therapists aim to help those in distress to recover a sense of individual well-being and to improve relationships among family members.
 Our psychiatrists assist with diagnostic evaluation, offer judicious prescription of psychiatric medication when indicated, and sometimes conduct therapy themselves.
-We recognize that many refugees don't know what services are available to help them get settled.
-We offer extensive case management services, helping immigrants and refugees navigate and access the complex healthcare and social services systems.
-While some of our providers have facility with certain languages, we most often rely on the help of our pool of trainer interpreters to aid in communication with our clients.
+Often, refugees are unaware of the services available to help them get settled.
+We offer case management services, helping immigrant and refugee clients navigate and access complex healthcare and social services systems.
+While some of our providers have facility with certain languages, we most often rely on the help of our pool of trained interpreters to aid in communication with our clients.

-We have highly skilled, culturally informed psychiatrists, a psychologist, and social workers on our team who have extensive experiences working with refugees and immigrants along with our interpreters who speak a host of different languages.
+We have highly skilled, culturally informed psychiatrists, social workers, and professional counsellors on our team who have extensive experiences working with refugees and immigrants.